 In the short run, we don't know and can't know.
 In the long run, the return on any investment is dictated by the entry price, the cash flows produced by the company or investment over time, and the overall level of interest rates.

-Prices (in relation to company earnings, overall economic production, and traditional valuation metrics) are particularly high in the United States and especially high for rapidly growing companies.
+Prices (in relation to company earnings, overall economic production, and traditional valuation metrics) are particularly high in the United States and especially high for rapidly growing and emerging technology companies.
 But there are still good investment opportunities, as long as return expectations are realistic.

 Vanguard provided the following expectations for the coming decade, and these roughly match our internal expectations.
 Importantly, they express expectations in a range, which is much more realistic and useful than point estimates:

 In thinking about any forecast, it is important to keep a long-term view.
 There will be market volatility, and it will be extreme at times.
 Still, even the largest market declines of our lifetimes (the 1987 crash, the Dot Com collapse, the Financial Crisis, and the COVID collapse) are just blips in the long-term returns gained by owning appreciating assets:

 Q: Is there Anything Else I should be Thinking About?